dweissner/dweissner.github.io/_posts/2021-02-14-EVC-and-Japanese-goods.md

 * The store's design favorably influenced my mood, ripening it for inspiration.
 * It was a complementary good to watercolors which I already decided to purchase
 * Low supply due to covid lockdown restrictions may have pushed up my perception of actual price
+* Being told that the paper was "handwoven" gave the perception of high quality
+* Lastly, I was in a different country and that may have imparted uncertainty with regard to price level expectations

+tbc

+#### Japanese Washi Paper:
 ![](/images/washi-paper.jpg)

 ------